-1Rancho BioSciences LLC, 16955 Via Del Campo #220, San Diego, CA 92127
+Corresponding address.
+Rancho BioSciences LLC, 16955 Via Del Campo #220, San Diego, CA 92127, USA.
+Email: oleg.stroganov@ranchobiosciences.com

-2 University of Pittsburgh, Department of Psychiatry

-[#]email: oleg.stroganov @ranchobiosciences.com

-ABSTRACT

-Objective
+Abstract

-The aim of this study was to make unstructured neuropathological data, located in the NeuroBioBank (NBB), follow FAIR principles, and investigate the potential of Large Language Models (LLMs) in wrangling unstructured neuropathological reports.
+The aim of this study was to make unstructured neuropathological data, located in the NeuroBioBank (NBB), follow Findability, Accessibility, Interoperability, and Reusability principles and investigate the potential of large language models (LLMs) in wrangling unstructured neuropathological reports.
 By making the currently inconsistent and disparate data findable, our overarching goal was to enhance research output and speed.

-Materials and Methods

 The NBB catalog currently includes information from medical records, interview results, and neuropathological reports.
-These reports contain crucial information necessary for conducting in-depth analysis of NBB data but have multiple formats that vary across sites and change over time.
-In this study we focused on a subset of donors with Parkinson's Disease (PD).
+These reports contain crucial information necessary for conducting an in-depth analysis of NBB data but have multiple formats that vary across different NBB biorepositories and change over time.
+In this study, we focused on a subset of 822 donors with Parkinson's disease (PD) from seven NBB biorepositories.
 We developed a data model with combined Brain Region and Pathological Findings data at its core.
-This approach made it easier to build an extraction pipeline and was flexible enough to convert resulting data to Common Data Elements (CDEs) used by the community.
+This approach made it easier to build an extraction pipeline and was flexible enough to convert resulting data to Common Data Elements, a standardized data collection tool used by the neuroscience community to improve consistency and facilitate data sharing across studies.

-Results

 This pilot study demonstrated the potential of LLMs in structuring unstructured neuropathological reports of PD patients available in the NBB.
-The pipeline enabled successful extraction of microscopic and macroscopic findings and staging information from pathology reports, with extraction quality comparable to results of manual curation.
+The pipeline enabled successful extraction of detailed tissue-level (microscopic) and gross anatomical (macroscopic) observations, along with staging information from pathology reports, with extraction quality comparable to manual curation results.
 To our knowledge, this is the first attempt to automatically standardize neuropathological information at this scale.
-The collected data has the potential to serve as a valuable resource for PD researchers, bridging the gap between clinical information and genetic data, thereby facilitating a more comprehensive understanding of the disease.
+The collected data have the potential to serve as a valuable resource for PD researchers, facilitating integration with clinical information and genetic data (such as genome-wide genotyping and whole-genome sequencing) available through the NBB, thereby enabling a more comprehensive understanding of the disease.

-INTRODUCTION
+Keywords: Neuropathology, Parkinson's Disease, Large Language Model, Data Extraction, NeuroBioBank

+Introduction

 Effective data modeling of biological experiment data can have a major impact on downstream data usage, accessibility, and significantly improve research output.
-Having a robust and sound data model allows FAIR (Findability, Accessibility, Interoperability, and Reusability) data principles to be employed and provide major benefits to research progress [1].
-A recent cost-benefit analysis by the European commission on FAIR data suggests that not using FAIR data principles costs the European economy approximately $\bigcirc 0.2$ billion per year [2].
+Having a robust and sound data model allows Findability, Accessibility, Interoperability, and Reusability (FAIR) data principles to be employed and provide major benefits to research progress [1].
+A recent cost-benefit analysis by the European Commission on FAIR data suggests that not using FAIR data principles costs the European economy approximately €10.2 billion per year [2].
 Thus, improving the quality of data models by applying these principles serves to save a considerable amount of time and resources, further advancing research efforts.